-PA ART C: Gambling Treatment Provider Information & Certification of Compliance to Rule Na me of Agency Providing Problem Gambling Treatment: Cli ent identification code: Ar nount of benefit requested in excess of the consumer's benefit limit: \$ In cluding this client, total of all client benefit extensions for the fiscal year: \$ 0 Note: Total benefit extensions may not exceed 5% of the grant award, for the current grant cycle.
-Only the actual amount expended on behalf of each client (rather than the requested amount) will apply toward the overall 5% extension limit. На as client had a prior benefit extension?
-No Yes If yes, Date(s) and Amount(s): The exception request was reviewed and approved by the agency's gambling treatment clinical team or clinical supervisor.
-Documentation has been placed in the client's clinical record describing the clinical review of the exception request including the clinical justification for requesting the exception (PART B).
-The client does not have third-party payor to cover the costs of continued care. • Note: Clients who have insurance but refuse to allow the provider to contact their insurance company are not eligible for benefit limit extensions.
+PART C: Gambling Treatment Provider Information & Certification of Compliance to Rule Name of Agency Providing Problem Gambling Treatment: Client identification code: Amount of benefit requested in excess of the consumer's benefit limit: \$ Including this client, total of all client benefit extensions for the fiscal year: \$ Note: Total benefit extensions may not exceed 5% of the grant award, for the current grant cycle.
+Only the actual amount expended on behalf of each client (rather than the requested amount) will apply toward the overall 5% extension limit.
+Has client had a prior benefit extension?
+No Yes If yes, Date(s) and Amount(s): The exception request was reviewed and approved by the agency's gambling treatment clinical team or clinical supervisor. > Documentation has been placed in the client's clinical record describing the clinical review of the exception request including the clinical justification for requesting the exception (PART B).
+The client does not have third-party payor to cover the costs of continued care.
+Note: Clients who have insurance but refuse to allow the provider to contact their insurance company are not eligible for benefit limit extensions.
 The client is experiencing financial hardship and is therefore unable to afford out-of-pocket payment for the full costs of continued services.
-The treatment agency is not in possession of charitable contributions or other funds earmarked for covering the costs of care for those without treatment payment means. Ιh ereby certify that all the above statements are true.
-Cli nic Director Signature: Date:
+The treatment agency is not in possession of charitable contributions or other funds earmarked for covering the costs of care for those without treatment payment means.
+I hereby certify that all the above statements are true.

 Place this complete form in the client's clinical file.
 Do not send copy of PART A to DHHS.
 For submitting benefit extension requests, email Kim Garcia (k.garcia@health.nv.gov) and include scanned copy of PART B and C or within body of email include all information from PART B & C along with a statement that a completed Benefit Extension Request Form has been placed in the client's file.